 - Higher Understanding Through Drugs: The psychedelia discipline.
 Your mind warps to prevent mind-reading, and you can induce hallucinations in people around you.

-- Psychic Powers: Duh.
-They are THE epitome of psychic powers in the campaign setting, although reflavored as a type of spellcaster for ease of play and/or integration with other spellcasters, probably.
-They have all stock psychic powers like these in their spell list...
+- Psychic Powers: They are THE epitome of psychic powers in the campaign setting, although reflavored as a type of spellcaster for ease of play and/or integration with other spellcasters, probably.
+They have a selection of stock psychic powers like telekinesis, telepathy and teleportation.

-- Telepathy: They get a constant one for free at 17th level, even letting the player choose a new spell for replacement if the spell with the same name was already chosen as one of the psychic's limited spells known.
+- Telepathy: Psychics get this as a constant effect for free at 17th level, even letting the player choose a new spell for replacement if the spell with the same name was already chosen as one of the psychic's limited spells known.

 - Superpowered Evil Side: The abomination discipline.
 You have a powerful dark personality that holds devastating and cruel psychic power.